bamason2/ttc066/Coursework/coursework_brief.md

 Your report will be assessed in terms of:

-* Your description of the vehicle testing.
+* Your description of the vehicle testing results.
+This should include a number of plots that show the results obtained (these should all be legible and labelled with title, axis labels and a short description included within a figure label).
 [20%]
-* Your analysis and discussion of the measured data.
-[20%]
+* Your analysis and discussion of the measured data,  model and system investigation using the model.
+This may include spectral analysis and in-depth discussion of how the model parameters influence observed bevahiour, etc.  [20%]
 * Your approach to, and comparative success in tuning the model parameters.
-[20%]
+How you tuned the parameters to match measurement data overall (i.e. vehicle speed) and for a selection of subsystems e.g. engine, driveshaft, etc a more detailed analysis and parameter tuning.[20%]
 * Your discussions and commentary on the model/testing methods and errors noted.
+This should include some statement with evidence that shows how improvement in the test procedures, instrumentatoin, analysis etc could lead to improved model tuning results.
 [20%]
 * Clear and concise reporting style and general quality and completeness of the report.
+You should aim for the sustantive use of 3-5 peer reviewed sources of information to augment the analysis and discussion parts of your report.
 [20%]